-With a growing recognition of the importance of sustainability in our food chain, more people are looking for information and guidance on organic practices.
+With a growing recognition of the importance of sustainability in our food chain and the impact agriculture has on climate change, more people are looking for information and guidance on organic practices.

 The Canadian Organic Grower is a national magazine focused on organic production, research, marketing and more for an audience of farmers, gardeners and consumers across Canada.